stat10/website/2020/syllabus.md

 ## Welcome to DS10!

 The course is officially listed as CS10 and STAT10, but we call it DS10 or Data Science 10.
-This course will meet the Harvard College requirement for Quantitative Reasoning with Data (QRD).
+The course will count towards the Harvard College Quantitative Reasoning with Data requirement.

 ### What is this class about?